cwlh07/sql/02_activities/assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+The picture cannot be loaded, but I will change my diagram to make it more comprehensive to include production and HumanResources.
 ```

 # Criteria